I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_cameracontrol_node_s2.md

 </td>
 </tr>
 </table>

 `NodeProperty`

 Specifies an initialized <a href="..\ks\ns-ks-ksp_node.md">KSP_NODE</a> structure that describes the property set, property ID, request type, and node ID.

 `Value1`

 Specifies the first value of the property.
 This member is read/write.

 `Value2`

 Specifies the second value of the property.
 This member is read/write.

 ## Remarks
-        This structure is used by <a href="https://msdn.microsoft.com/library/windows/hardware/ff564425">KSPROPERTY_CAMERACONTROL_PANTILT</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff564427">KSPROPERTY_CAMERACONTROL_PANTILT_RELATIVE</a> for node-based get/set property requests.</p>
+This structure is used by <a href="https://msdn.microsoft.com/library/windows/hardware/ff564425">KSPROPERTY_CAMERACONTROL_PANTILT</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff564427">KSPROPERTY_CAMERACONTROL_PANTILT_RELATIVE</a> for node-based get/set property requests.

 ## Requirements
 | &nbsp; | &nbsp; |